opengsn/docs/relay-server/tutorial.md

-# Running Relays and Fun and (Maybe Someday) Profit
+# Tutorial: Running a Relay Server for Fun and Profit

 ## Introduction